Is Impinj Stock a Buy at Today’s Prices?

 Our first concern about Avery Dennison arose when we saw they account for around one-third of Impinj’s revenues.
 When a customer represents more than 10% of revenues, that’s a risk for several reasons.
 It means that customer has a lot of leverage in the relationship, especially when they’re 16X your size.
 There’s also the potential loss of revenues all in one go.
 If Avery Dennison decides to start supplying their own tags, Impinj could take a huge hit with revenues declining by up to one-third.
 Some recent news raises eyebrows.

-We talked before about the RAIN alliance which was co-founded by Impinj, Google, Intel, and Smartrac, a company that produces “RFID inlays and tags for biometric passports, bank cards, driving licences and contactless smart cards,” according to Wikipedia.
+We talked before about the RAIN alliance which was co-founded by Impinj, Google, Intel, and Smartrac, a company that produces “RFID inlays and tags for biometric passports, bank cards, driving licenses and contactless smart cards,” according to Wikipedia.
 In March 2020, Avery Dennison acquired Smartrac’s RFID inlay segment.
 An article by Packaging Gateway said Avery paid $270 million for the division which had estimated global revenues of approximately $150 million and 900 employees.

 Since Impinj never listed Smartrac as a competitor, we’ll assume that the two companies address different use cases.
 Still, this shows that Avery Dennison is looking to increase their smart packaging capabilities which – following the acquisition of Smartrac – now represent a $450 million a year business.
 (Impinj did about $139 million in revenues for 2020.)
 Just months after the acquisition of Smartrac, Avery Dennison announced their fifth RFID manufacturing facility would be opened in Brazil with operations commencing this year.
 There are several ways to look at this.